Create a Nuxt application

 Securing routes with Middleware

 A global server middleware is added by @nuxtjs/hanko.
-After decoding and validating the JWT for the request, a new hanko property to is added to the event context.
-You can check the value of event.context.hanko to see if the request was authenticated and the decoded JWT payload.
+After decoding and validating the session token for the request, a new hanko property is added to the event context.
+You can check the value of event.context.hanko to see if the request was authenticated.
 The user’s id is accessible though the sub claim/property.

 /server/api/endpoint.ts